jmagnette/BeMyVoice/README.md

     For the pyAudio Wheel, if you are using a different version of python (than 3.12) or have a different system architecture, you can check : https://pypi.org/project/PyAudio/#files

+# Support
+If this app has helped you and allowed you to smile, don't hesitate to share it !

+You can also share that smile with me on https://ko-fi.com/jmagnette (but no obligation to ! )